 The Northern League now consistes of two divisions with geographic coverage across Durham, Northumberland, Cumbria, Teesside and North Yorkshire.

 Hebburn’s tenure in the Northern League commenced on19 August 1989 when they beat Shotton Comrades 2-1 at Shotton’s ground.
 The the team that day was: J P McKenna, A Armstrong, L Jobling, K P Bradley, P A McIntyre, P D Hedley, L D Duff, G Dickinson, D M Lindsay, J Capewell, S P Harkus, Sub: W Jones.

 The club has had mixed fortunes, spending a brief period in the Northern League Division 1 before being unfairly relegated for supposedly not meeting ground standards.
 Since then, the Chairman, Committee and Sponsors are dedicated to the task of ensuring that the town’s senior team continues in the Northern League, hopefully at the top level.

 At the end of the 2011-12 season, promotion to the Northern League Division 1 was secured following a third place finish in the Northern League Division 2.
 This capped a remarkable season which also saw the club reach the final qualifying round of The FA Cup – the furthest the club has reached – where we were defeated 3-0 away against local neighbours Gateshead in front of a crowd of 1,198 at the International Stadium.

-We are extremely grateful to our main sponsors, Premier Scaffolding and Meldrum Construction for their generous support and to the businesses who sponsor perimeter board advertising.
+We are extremely grateful to our main sponsors, Premier Scaffolding for their generous support and to the businesses who sponsor perimeter board advertising.
 Individuals or businesses who would like to become benefactors should contact the club to discuss ways in which they can become involved in securing the long term future of the club and protect the legacy which can be traced back to Hebburn Argyle over 125 years ago.